rishiloyola/SRE-Interviews/README.md

   2) Someone started fork bomb.
 There are no PIDs available actually.
   3) All PIDs have specific fd in the file system.
 You are running out of inodes.
   ```
+  - Unable to boot OS.
+What can be the issue?

 ## System Internals
 - How do fork and exec work?